model-driven-devops/mdd-netdevops/docs/pipeline.md

 git push
 ```

 Your initial push to the main branch will have three phases of the pipeline.
 The first phase is updating the test network.
 All configurations that were harvested from the production network will be applied to the test network.
-One successful, any changes to the main branch will also be applied to your production network.
-This won't be the case during your first push since no changes have been made yet.
+Once successful, any changes to the main branch will also be applied to your production network.
+This won't be the case during your first push since no changes have yet been made.
 Finally, additional checks will be conducted against the production network.
 These will be implemented later in the lab.
 You should see three green checks.

 ![Screenshot 2023-09-05 at 10 46 54 AM](https://github.com/model-driven-devops/mdd-base/assets/65776483/e5c48601-a210-4119-b75a-ef97eff64d40)

 Congrats!
 You have officially created a CI/CD pipeline to manage network infrastructure.
-To make this pipeline useable, lets add some automated tests.
+To make this pipeline usable, lets add some automated tests.
 Proceed to the [Data Validation](validation.md) section.